linonetwo/fs-transaction/README.md

 ```

 ## Config

 We have following configs:

 - base: base path for all operations, if not provided, ```process.cwd()``` will be used

-(absolute path and ```../``` is not supported currently, since they may not be the common usage,
-and supporting them may cause performance problem ——
-this package is mainly for metadata server programs that can't stand this.)
+(absolute path and ```../``` is not supported currently, since they may not be the common usage, and supporting them may cause performance problem —— this package is mainly for metadata server programs that can't stand this.)

 ```javascript
 // in an async function
 const tx = fs.beginTransaction({ basePath: './__test__/testFile' });
 ```

 ## Functions

 - mkdirs ( making nested folder, missing ones will be created )

-## Don't need a transaction?
+## If you don't need a transaction

 This package wraps the fs-promise, so you can just regard it as an fs-promise instance, when not calling ```beginTransaction()```.

 ```javascript

 // in an async function
 await fs.mkdir('aDir');